Risk-Team/AquaCropPlotter/README.md

 ## Where to find AquaCropPlotter

+### Online
 AquaCropPlotter is currently hosted in shinyapps.io so you do not need to install anything on your local computer.
 [Simply connect to the server](https://foodandagricultureorganization.shinyapps.io/AquaCropPlotter/).

+## Local installation through R
 However, if you want to run AquaCropPlotter locally, simply install it from GitHub:

 ```
 # if you are using windows you would likely need to resolve some dependencies issues when installing the library devtools